Servite Order: Mantellate Sisters

-The Mantellate Sisters are a third order of religious women founded by Juliana Falconieri, to whom Benizi gave the habit in 1284.
+The Mantellate Sisters are a third order congregation of religious women founded by Juliana Falconieri, to whom St Philip Benizi gave the habit in 1284.
 From Italy it spread into other countries of Europe.
 Anna Juliana, Archduchess of Austria, founded several houses and became a Mantellate herself.

 In 1844 the congregation was introduced into France, and from there extended into England in 1850.
 The sisters were the first to wear the religious habit publicly in that country after the Protestant Reformation and were active missionaries under Frederick William Faber and the Oratorians for many years.
 This branch occupies itself with active works.
 They devote themselves principally to the education of youth, managing academies and taking charge of parochial schools.
 They also undertake works of mercy, such as the care of orphans, visiting the sick, and instructing converts.
 Organized into a number of religious congregations, some of pontifical and some of diocesan right, they have houses in Italy, France, Spain, England, and Canada.
 In the United States they are to be found in the dioceses of Sioux City, Omaha, Charlotte NC, and Chicago.
 The Congregation first arrived in Africa in 1922.